brucemack/tt07-sb-mixer/docs/math.md

 * Assume that we are talking about a switching mixer (sometimes called a commuting mixer) driven by an LO signal that is a square wave.
 This is a common situation that comes up in radio circuits that use digitally-controlled tuning.
 The LO is often created by a digital PLL that outputs a logic-level square wave.
+* Assume that the RF input has a DC bias included to keep the bottom FET (the )

 Getting formal, assume that: